 Nancy has worked with kids who have been diagnosed with attention deficit hyperactivity disorder (ADHD), anxiety, depression, autism spectrum disorders (ASD), aggression and bullying-like behaviors, learning disabilities, and poor social interaction skills.
 Nancy has also offered play therapy to kids impacted by complex custody conflicts, separation, and divorce.
 She is happy to collaborate with other professionals in the client’s life such as teachers, doctors, guardian ad lidems, and psychiatrists as requested, to create a cohesive experience.

 As a white, straight, cisgendered female clinician, Nancy is a proponent of social justice and realizes that her (often) privileged experience of the world can be different from that of her clients.
 She works hard to create an environment where her clients can feel understood, supported and not judged regardless of their experience of the world.

-For younger clients (ages 3-10), Nancy predominantly utilizes play therapy.
-For tweens, adolescents, and adults Nancy pairs Cognitive Behavioral Therapy with mindfulness.
+For younger clients (ages 3-12), Nancy predominantly utilizes play therapy or attachment-based family therapy.
+For adults Nancy uses aspects of Cognitive Behavioral Therapy, mindfulness, narrative therapy, and solutions-focused work.
 Nancy also loves to incorporate art therapy and sand tray whenever the client is interested in doing so no matter the age.
 However, because each client has their own unique needs, Nancy takes the time to identify what will work best for each client.

 Nancy approaches her work from a trauma-informed lens looking at the mind-body connection and incorporating mindfulness when appropriate.
-Nancy would describe her clinical orientation as psychodynamic, attachment-informed, solutions-focused, strengths based, and family systems (and internal family systems) oriented.
+Nancy would describe her clinical orientation as psychodynamic, attachment-informed, solutions-focused, strengths based, narrative therapy informed, and family systems (and internal family systems) oriented.

 Master of Arts in Spanish 2008, Messiah College